 A colostomy can be short-term (temporary) or life-long (permanent) and can be made in any part of the colon.
 The different types of colostomies are based on where they are located on the colon.

 If there are problems in the lower bowel, the affected part of the bowel might need time to rest and heal.
 A transverse colostomy may be used to keep stool out of the area of the colon that’s inflamed, infected, diseased, or newly operated on – this allows healing to take place.
 This type of colostomy is usually temporary.
-Depending on the healing process, the colostomy may be needed for a few weeks, months, or even years.
-If you heal over time, the colostomy is likely to be surgically reversed (closed) and you will go back to having normal bowel function.
+Depending on the healing process, the colostomy may be needed for a few weeks or months, but possibly for years.
+If the colon heals over time, the colostomy is likely to be surgically reversed (closed).
+You will have normal bowel function after it's reversed.

 A permanent transverse colostomy is made when the lower portion of the colon must be removed or permanently rested, or if other health problems make the patient unable to have more surgery.
 The colostomy is then the permanent exit for stool and will not be closed in the future.